ndiddy99/openmadoola/README.md

 #### Arcade-exclusive changes
 For a list of the all the changes I'm aware of between the console and arcade versions, see [here](https://www.infochunk.com/madoola/arcade.html).
 Here's a list of the changes between the real arcade version and the OpenMadoola version:
+- The Plus changes (see above) are included
 - Anything related to inserting coins isn't here.
 The continue system is the same as the other game types.
 - There's enemy collision in the attract mode.
 I added a couple other stages besides Stage 1 to the attract mode to add some variety.
 - Lucia starts with 3 lives instead of 2.
 This may have originally been a DIP switch though.